 EADI, the European Association of Development Research and Training Institutes, is the leading European network in the field of development research and training.
 EADI is a Europe-wide network of institutes, researchers and students of various disciplines in the field of development studies.
 It organises activities and offers facilities for the international exchange of knowledge and experience in the professional field.
 Its most prominent activity is a General Conference devoted to a topical issue every three years.

-The APPEAR Office will organise a panel for the EADI Nordic Conference 2017.
+A panel for the EADI Nordic Conference was organised by the APPEAR Office in 2017.

 The African Network for Internationalization of Education (ANIE) is an independent, non-profit making, non-governmental African network committed to the advancement of high quality research, capacity building and advocacy on internationalization of higher education with prime focus on Africa.
 The network aims to be the leading organization in enhancing the understanding and development of the international dimension of higher education in Africa by expanding both knowledge and building, strengthening and sustaining a cohort of competent professionals in this field.